-Given these aspects, it is difficult to conclude that it is right to rank countries in the way it is being done in the CPI.
-The index simplifies a complex phenomenon far too much.
+Given the noted limits to the CPI, we can hardly conclude that it is right to rank countries in the way it is being done in this index; it simplifies a complex phenomenon far too much.
 One solution is, of course, to accentuate the remarkable collection of data behind the composite corruption indices, and let the interpretation of a corruption level be up to each individual reader.
 These single indices and rankings, based on one individual question or a more measurable issue, for instance, do not bear the same risk of misinterpretation as all the information is visible.
-This is also a solution for research.
-The contribution to science is, for example, no less important if, rather than studying the correlation between economic growth and the CPI, we analyse the connection between GDP and the average number of procedures a firm has to go through to start up a business in different countries.
-If combined with one similar regression on firms' reported facilitation payments and one on the quality of antitrust institutions, it is far easier for the reader to comprehend the meaning of the study, and make his or her own interpretation of the link between growth and the more general but indefinite level of corruption.20
+This is also a solution in research.
+The contribution to science is, for example, no less important if, rather than studying the correlation between economic growth and the CPI, we analyze the connection between GDP and the average number of procedures a firm has to go through to start up a business in different countries.
+If combined with one similar regression on firms' reported facilitation payments and one on the quality of antitrust institutions, it is far easier for the reader to comprehend the meaning of the study, and make his or her own interpretation of the link between growth and the more general but indefinite level of corruption.
+17